Gikkman/Proximity/README.md

 A tool to assemble Magic: The Gathering proxies from a set of template images.
 To get started, check out [the wiki](https://github.com/Haven-King/Proximity/wiki/How-to-Use).

 ## Building
-Proximity can be built using the command `gradlew shadowJar`, or by running the `shadowJar` task in your IDE
+Proximity can be built using the command `gradlew shadowJar`, or by running the `shadowJar` task in your IDE.

 # Docker support
 To run this tool in docker, clone the repository, then run the below command from the root of the project.